ieee-vgtc/ieeevis.org/year/2019/meetups.md

 The goal of this meetup is to bring together people interested in visualizing data using technologies along the mixed reality spectrum - those that blend the physical world with the digital world - and include augmented reality (AR) and virtual reality (VR).
 The session will kick-off with a set of lightning talks where you can share your work in a short 2-3 minute format and then we will open it up as a mixer with demos and discussion.

+**Lightning talks**: If you would like to present your work in a lightning talk, please send us a maximum of 3 slides (including title slide) by Monday, October 14, 2019.

+**Demos**: If you would like to present a demo of a working system, please send us a title and description of the demo by Monday, October 14, 2019.
+We will be able to provide table space and power outlets for demos, but if you have any special requirements, let us know and we'll do our best to accommodate.
+If the demand for demos exceeds our capacity, we may have to limit demos on a first-come, first-served basis.

 You must register on Eventbrite to receive a free ticket.
 [Link on eventbrite](https://www.eventbrite.com/e/data-visualization-with-arvr-tickets-75060619333)